It all starts with a bold idea, and then we apply it to the real world.

 Our Projects & People in Action

-Matrescence Education Groups
+Matrescence Education

 Maternal Ecopsychology CoLab

 Our collaboration with scholar Allison Davis, Ph.D., explores maternal mental health, climate change, and ecopsychology.
 By highlighting the ecological dimension of matrescence, we examine how the natural world shapes maternal experience, fostering a deeper, eco-aware understanding of human development.
+Together we elaborated the original theory of matrescence to include the ecological dimension and anchored it within established models of environmental psychology.

 Reproductive Life Stories